feststelltaste/awesome-legacy-systems/readme.md

 - [David Scott Bernstein: Beyond Legacy Code (2015)](https://pragprog.com/titles/dblegacy/beyond-legacy-code/) - a book focussing on the agile way of improving legacy code.
 It includes plenty of material regarding improving processes and tips for better collaboration, too.
 If you want to see how agile methodology fits into the area of legacy system modernization, this book is for you.
 - [Serge Demeyer, Stéphane Ducasse and Oscar Nierstrasz: Object-Oriented Reengineering Patterns (2003)](http://scg.unibe.ch/download/oorp/) - a book with plenty of patterns for tackling the challenges with legacy systems explained in great detail.
 - [Michael Feathers: Working Effectively with Legacy Code (2004)](https://learning.oreilly.com/library/view/working-effectively-with/0131177052/) - the classic book that gives you hope for your old system with many small recipes for improving your old codebase.
+- [Carola Lilienthal: Sustainable Software Architecture - Analyze and Reduce Technical Debt](https://sustainable-software-architecture.com/) - on how to deal with eroded software architectures &ndash; and how they can be analyzed and improved with the help of elements from cognitive psychology in a tool-supported way.

 ## Blogs